CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Syntax: INSTRUCTION ADDR, VDATA0, VDATA1 [offset0:OFFSET0] [offset1:OFFSET1] [GDS]
 Write syntax: INSTRUCTION VDST, ADDR [offset:OFFSET] [GDS]

+NOTE: Any operation LDS requires correctly set M0 register, prior to execution.
+The M0 register holds maximum size of a LDS memory, that can be accessed by wavefront.
+To set no limits, just set a M0 register to 0xffffffff.

 List of the instructions by opcode:

  Opcode     |GCN 1.0|GCN 1.1| Mnemonic (GCN 1.0/1.1) | Mnemonic (GCN 1.2)